Will/Estate Dispute & Litigation

 Q&S have extensive experience assisting clients to obtain probate and letters of administration, and to deal with other issues that revolve around estate administration.
 Please visit our dedicated probate and administration webpage for further information.

-Q&S’s expert will dispute lawyers are experts in all types of will and estate litigation.
-Q&S’s expert lawyers will advise and represent you in all court proceedings, mediations and negotiations regarding deceased estates.
+Q&S’s will dispute lawyers are experts in all types of will and estate litigation.
+Our lawyers will advise and represent you in all court proceedings, mediations and negotiations regarding deceased estates.